KorbinianRa/PowderDispenser_FWSW/README.md

 - **PowderDispenserCPP**: C++ modules that interface directly with the hardware or provide computational logic where higher performance is needed.
 - **PowderEnv**: Includes scripts or configurations to set up Python virtual environments, ensuring dependency management and isolated runtime.
 - **requirements.txt**: Lists all Python dependencies required to run Python scripts and notebooks effectively in the project.
-- **LICENSE**: A folder for all the licensing documentation which the project is released under.
+- **LICENSE**: All the licensing documentation which the project is released under.

 ## Getting Started
 To get started with this project, access the database and download the necessary files.
 Follow these steps to set up the environment and begin using the project components: